elcodedocle/marketo-soap-api-php-client/README.md

-need to use any more methods right now, but I'll be implementing more as I need them, and any requests will be considered and implemented in order of popularity, so don't hessitate on opening/+1 a ticket or a pull request if you like this code and want to extend it yourself).
+need to use any more methods right now, but I'll be implementing more as I need them, and any requests will be considered and implemented in order of popularity, so don't hessitate on opening/+1 a ticket or a pull request if you like this code and want to extend it yourself or see it extended by someone else).

 ### Acks